-Our Managing Director Sean Brown discusses the three technical fundamentals for digital marketing that might be holding you back from getting the performance you need for your website to grow your business.
+Our Managing Director Sean Brown discusses the three technical fundamentals of website strategies for digital marketers that might be holding you back from getting the performance you need for your website to grow your business.
 The 3 digital marketing fundamentals are:

 - Technical Fundamentals